MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/laps/laps-overview.md

 Windows LAPS is supported on desktop Windows, Windows Server, and Windows Server Core.
 Windows LAPS is a native Windows feature on all supported SKUs.
 No extra steps are required to install the feature.

 As noted earlier, Windows LAPS currently is available only in Windows 11 Insider Preview Build 25145 and later.
-Support for the Windows LAPS Azure Active Directory scenario currently is limited to a small group of Windows Insider users.
+Support for the Windows LAPS Azure Active Directory scenario currently is limited to a small number of Windows Insider users.

 ## Key Windows LAPS scenarios

 You can use Windows LAPS for several primary scenarios:

-- Back up local admin account passwords to [Azure Active Directory](/azure/active-directory/devices/concept-azure-ad-join) (for Azure Active Directory-joined devices)
+- Back up local administrator account passwords to [Azure Active Directory](/azure/active-directory/devices/concept-azure-ad-join) (for Azure Active Directory-joined devices)

-- Back up local admin account passwords to Windows Server Active Directory (for Windows Server Active Directory-joined clients and servers)
+- Back up local administrator account passwords to Windows Server Active Directory (for Windows Server Active Directory-joined clients and servers)

-- Back up Directory Services Repair Mode (DSRM) account passwords to Windows Server Active Directory (for Windows Server Active Directory domain controllers)
+- Back up DSRM account passwords to Windows Server Active Directory (for Windows Server Active Directory domain controllers)

-- Back up local admin account passwords to Windows Server Active Directory by using legacy Microsoft LAPS.
+- Back up local administrator account passwords to Windows Server Active Directory by using legacy Microsoft LAPS.

 In each scenario, you can apply different policy settings.